absrp/absrp.github.io/_pages/about.md

 1. The role of fault geometrical complexity in the mechanics of large earthquakes
 2. Long-term interactions between neighboring faults
-3. The distribution of inelastic strain during earthquakes and over multiple earthquake cycles
+3. The mechanics of supershear earthquakes
-4. The competition between tectonic deformation and surface processes in fault scarp evolution
+4. The distribution of inelastic strain during earthquakes and over multiple earthquake cycles
-5. Probabilistic displacement hazard assessment of surface rupturing earthquakes
+5. The competition between tectonic deformation and surface processes in fault scarp evolution

 <p align="justify">
 You can learn about my work addressing these topics in the research tab.
 In my free time, I enjoy rock climbing, gravel biking, reading, and befriending dogs.
-I am also learning how to cross-country and alpine skii in the beautiful Utah snow.
+I am also learning how to cross-country and alpine skii.
 </p>